Find Affordable College Courses

 4 Yearly Graduations

 Iowa State University is the 16th most popular school in the nation for students seeking a doctor's degree in educational/instructional technology.
 Each year, around 31,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,324 per year, while in-state graduate students, on average, pay $10,140 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to educational/instructional technology majors at Iowa State.
+The average in-state tuition for full-time undergraduates is $8,982 per year, while in-state graduate students, on average, pay $10,996 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in educational/instructional technology from Iowa State.

 #16